 Just like people, cats can get colds.
 The name “cat cold” is another way of describing an upper respiratory infection or URI.
 Cat colds are usually caused by a virus.
 Common signs that your cat may have a kitty cold can include sneezing, a runny nose, red and irritated eyes, watery or goopy eyes, and congestion.

-Causes of Cat Cold
+Causes Of Cat Cold

 Feline herpesvirus type 1 (FHV-1) is believed to cause upward of 80% to 90% of all infectious feline upper respiratory infections.

-Although vaccines are available for feline herpesvirus and feline calicivirus (both are part of a combo vaccine that also protects against feline panleukopenia virus), these vaccines don’t provide complete immunity.
+Although vaccines are available for feline herpesvirus and feline calicivirus (both are part of the combo vaccine cats typically receive), these vaccines don’t provide complete immunity.
 However, cats that are vaccinated tend to have milder symptoms than cats that are not vaccinated against these viruses.

-Are Cat Colds Contagious to Humans?
+Are Cat Colds Contagious To Humans?

 Although it is not considered a “cold,” it should be noted that the novel coronavirus that first appeared in late 2019 (COVID-19) and quickly spread throughout the world has been shown to pass from humans to cats.

 As of the date of this posting, there has been no evidence to suggest that cats can transmit COVID-19 to humans.
 Additionally, in one study of cats living in Wuhan, China, none of the cats that contracted COVID-19 had any serious symptoms of disease.

 However, the study’s lead researcher, Meilin Jin, states that “measures should be considered to maintain a suitable distance between COVID-19 patients and companion animals such as cats and dogs.”
 If you or someone in your household is diagnosed with COVID-19 talk to your veterinarian about any measures you should take to protect the pets in the home.

 The symptoms of a cat cold are very similar to the symptoms of a human cold.